AntonBozhinov/dockerize/README.md

-# Dockerize
+# Docko

-Dockerize is a ruby gem for generating applications inside docker containers.
+Docko is a ruby gem for generating applications inside docker containers with docker-compose.

 ## Installation